Kevin Spacey pleads not guilty to sexual assault

 Once one of Hollywood's biggest stars, Spacey has largely disappeared from public view since being accused of sexual misconduct five years ago.

-On Thursday, he also was dropped from an upcoming movie, 1242 - Gateway to the West, a historical Genghis Khan drama which was set to start filming in October, according to a report in The Hollywood Reporter.
+On Thursday, he was dropped from an upcoming movie, 1242 - Gateway To The West, a historical Genghis Khan drama which was set to start filming in October, according to a report in The Hollywood Reporter.